Skip to main content

 GLP-1 therapies improve reproductive health primarily by enhancing metabolic function and reducing insulin resistance.

 For men, obesity-associated hypogonadism often stems from increased aromatization of testosterone to estrogen in adipose tissue, alongside potential central suppression of the hypothalamic-pituitary-gonadal axis (HPG axis) due to metabolic dysregulation.
-Weight reduction achieved with GLP-1 receptor agonists can decrease mass, thereby reducing estrogen conversion and potentially allowing endogenous to rise.
-Studies have shown that men with obesity and functional hypogonadism receiving GLP-1 receptor agonists can experience increases in total testosterone, luteinizing hormone (LH), and follicle-stimulating hormone (FSH), indicating a recalibration of the HPG axis.
+Weight reduction achieved with GLP-1 receptor agonists can decrease adipose tissue mass, thereby reducing estrogen conversion and potentially allowing endogenous testosterone levels to rise.

 How Do GLP-1 Therapies Influence Ovarian Function?

-Beyond systemic metabolic improvements, there is growing evidence suggesting direct effects of GLP-1 receptor agonists on ovarian function. have been identified in ovarian tissues, indicating that these cells can directly respond to GLP-1 signaling.
+Beyond systemic metabolic improvements, there is growing evidence suggesting direct effects of GLP-1 receptor agonists on ovarian function.
+GLP-1 receptors have been identified in ovarian tissues, indicating that these cells can directly respond to GLP-1 signaling.
 Activation of these receptors may influence follicular development, oocyte maturation, and overall oocyte quality.
 Some research points to an upregulation of intrafollicular insulin-like growth factor-1 (IGF-1) and anti-Müllerian hormone (AMH) as potential mediators of these direct ovarian effects.

 The impact on ovarian morphology in PCOS models has also been observed, with GLP-1 receptor agonist treatment leading to improvements.
 This includes a reduction in ovarian cysts and a more favorable hormonal profile within the ovary itself.
 These direct actions, combined with the systemic metabolic benefits, present a comprehensive approach to addressing the multifaceted challenges of PCOS-related infertility.